-The Largest CD area on the Future Land Use Map is the Spring Lake Carver's Creek Location, previously named Long Valley Farm, a portion of the Rockefeller estate.
-This state park is undergoing development to have a complete boardwalk loop, overnight camping, and an updated road, welcome center, and wedding venue.
+The largest Open Space area on the Future Land Use Map is the Spring Lake Carver's Creek Location.
+It was previously called Long Valley Farm and was a portion of the Rockefeller estate.
+This state park is undergoing development to have a complete boardwalk loop, overnight camping, an updated road, welcome center, and wedding venue.
 To the southwest of the plan area off of McCloskey Road, there is also the Sandhills Carver's Creek location.